Mooloolaba: Amenities

-Sports
+Events

 Mooloolaba is also home to the Mooloolaba Triathlon and the Sydney to Mooloolaba Yacht Race.
 It is also home to various on beach events.

 Attractions

 Sea Life Sunshine Coast is a tourist attraction in Parklyn Parade (26.6837°S 153.1221°E).
 It is an aquarium and zoo focussing on marine creatures, including sharks, stingrays, jellyfish, seals and penguins.
 It includes an 80 m underwater viewing tunnel.

+The Steve Irwin memorial is on the Mooloolaba Esplanade 26.6781°N 153.1183°E.

 In popular culture

 Mooloolaba featured in the fourth season of The Amazing Race.
 Evangelist Peter Foxhall and Pastor Bill Furler pioneered an Assemblies of God church at the Mooloolaba Surf Lifesaving Club in the mid-1980s.
 The town was also the home of the Christian pop/rock band Newsboys and is mentioned in their song "RSL 1984" from In the Hands of God.
-It is the fourth town mentioned in the original Australian version of the song "I've Been Everywhere".
+It is the fifth town mentioned in the original Australian version of the song "I've Been Everywhere".

 In August and September 2015, the town garnered media attention when a French woman recorded a video claiming to have had a one-night stand with a male resident of Mooloolaba, asking him to come forward.
 It turned out to have been a promotional advert for the town, masterminded by a British social media expert - the woman was a French university student and actress.